 In the ordinary course of business, we routinely review our system of internal control over financial reporting and make changes to our systems and processes that are intended to ensure an effective internal control environment.
 In the third quarter of 2020, we began a multi-year implementation of a new global enterprise resource planning (ERP) system, which will replace many of our existing core financial systems.
 The new ERP system is designed to enhance the flow of financial information, facilitate data analysis and accelerate information reporting.
-The implementation is expected to occur in phases over the next several years.
+The implementation is ongoing and is expected to continue over the next few years.